Kegalle, Kandy and the Hill Country, Sri Lanka

 Victoria Hogg (Staff)

 A stay at Rosyth Estate is like stepping back in time to what Sri Lanka is all about.
 As you approach the Estate, there is an overwhelming feeling of peace and tranquillity.
 The setting of Rosyth is just magical with the most stunning views across the Hill Country.
 A rather charming colonial style bungalow, I felt apart of the family from the moment I stepped inside.
 There is nothing fancy about Rosyth, but that is what I loved.
 It was just true Sri Lankan hospitality, in the most gorgeous surroundings.
 Enjoy delicious cups of tea on the veranda, cool off with a dip in the swimming pool, treat yourself to an incredible massage by their local masseuse - there is a whole host of things that really made this a magical stay for me.
-However, my absolute favorite thing of all was the food.
+However, my absolute favourite thing of all was the food.
 Throughout my whole time in Sri Lanka, the chef at Rosyth was by far the best - from the pumpkin curry, to the egg hoppers in the morning, I ate like a King!

 Dambulla Buddhist Caves